Skip to main content

 This combined session is extremely timely and relevant for any professional responsible for waste management in high-density environments.
 Attendees will receive both a high-level overview of local government successes and practical, "need-to-know" updates on the future of multifamily recycling that will directly impact their work.

 This session explores innovative, hands-on methods for navigating the complexities of modern recycling and organics collection.
-By combining local success stories from Lane County and the City of Gresham, we dig into the collaborations necessary to manage evolving waste systems and leave with actionable lessons.
+By combining local success stories from the City of Gresham, the City of Portland, Lane County, and Washington County, we dig into the collaborations necessary to manage evolving waste systems and leave with actionable lessons.

 Key Highlights